Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Origin of "Rudolph the Red-Nosed Reindeer"

-People have listened to the song since it was recorded in 1949, but many do not know the interesting origin of it.
+People have listened to the song since it was recorded in 1949, but many do not know its interesting origin.

 May's boss rejected the story, but May was felt so strongly about it that he did not write a replacement.
 His boss had no other choice but to use it as a promotional.
 However, he did not want his name associated with it.
 Therefore, he gave May the rights to the story.
 After 2 million copies were shipped to Montgomery Wards stores around the country, it became a hit with children and their parents.